charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

 11. Swift Dictionaries
   - modeled by real-life dictionaries, where you have a word and an associated meaning
   - in Programming, we use dictionaries to associate a key with its value, so that any value can be identified as long as you know the key
-      Ex. var fashion = ["Zac Posen" : "Fashion Designer"]
+      Ex. var fashion = ["Zac Posen" : "Fashion Designer"] >> Here "Zac Posen" is the "key" and "Fashion Designer" is the "value"

-  - ** Remember, when you create a dictionary, you can put in any number of key-value pairs - as long as they have the SAME data type
+  - ***REMEMBER, when you create a dictionary, you can put in any number of key-value pairs - as long as they have the SAME data type
       Ex.
 Dictionary data types of [String : String] or Dictionary [String : Int]
       ** the data entered has to match the data types **

   - In Swift, you can explicity state the data types in your dictionary, or let Swift infer Ex. var bridalFashion = ["Berta" : "Bridal Fashion Designer"] or var bridalFashion : [String : String] = ["Berta" : "Bridal Fashion Designer"]